haxetink/tink_core/README.md

 ### Why use futures?

 We do already have callbacks after all.
-The main reason is that futures are values and that has a number of advatages.
+The main reason is that futures are values and that has a number of advantages.

 Say you have these functions, that are built on one another: